American Goldfinch

 Conservation Perspective

-From a conservation perspective, the American Goldfinch is categorized by the IUCN as Least Concern.
+From a conservation perspective, the American Goldfinch is currently considered of Least Concern with stable, widely distributed populations.
 They adapt well to suburban areas.
 While the introduction of domestic cats has impacted their populations, their abundance has most likely increased with human interventions.
 However, they are vulnerable to pesticides that are commonly used on crops throughout the Midwest.
-Nonetheless, the Conservation Reserve Program (CRP) of the United States and methods like prescribed burns have been shown to increase local abundance.
+Nonetheless, the Conservation Reserve Program (CRP) of the United States and preservation actions like prescribed burns have been shown to increase local abundance.